 Technology comes at a price, and for your body, that could mean experiencing tech neck.
-Many chiropractic therapy Escondido specialists will agree that, whether for work or play, our overdependence of smartphones, tablets, and other mobile devices has resulted in the rising prevalence of neck pain and new neck issues.
+Many Escondido chiropractor experts will agree that, whether for work or play, our overdependence of smartphones, tablets, and other mobile devices has resulted in the rising prevalence of neck pain and new neck issues.
 Not surprisingly, a new term exists that pertains to the neck pain and problems that develop from excessive technology use – tech neck.

 The Dangers of Too Much Tech for Your Neck

 Using smartphones or any technology too much puts your neck at risk.
 Looking down at your phone or tablet requires the neck to be stuck in the same position repeatedly and for long hours.
 When you lean forward to look down, it increases the weight placed on the neck to hold the head up.
 If you’re looking down at your electronic device at a 45-degree angle, the load on your neck becomes heavier at approximately 50 pounds — much more pressure than what the neck is supposed to bear!
 Keeping your head and neck in this position over and over again can result in pain and injury to your neck sooner or later.